HERE IS OUR STORY…

 HERE ARE THE STORIES YOU DON’T WANT TO HEAR

-- (Muscoy, Southern California, 2018) A 4-year-old boy got hold of his grandfather’s gun, which was loaded and unsecured, and unintentionally fired it, striking his 2-year-old sister.
+(Muscoy, Southern California, 2018) A 4-year-old boy got hold of his grandfather’s gun, which was loaded and unsecured, and unintentionally _red it, striking his 2-year-old sister.
 The girl was rushed to a nearby hospital but died from her injuries.

 (Burien, Washington State, 2018) A 16-year-old and 14-year-old boy were playing with a handgun when the 16-year-old unintentionally discharged it, fatally hitting the younger boy.
 Police arrested the 16-year-old and are determining in any charged will be filed.

 (St. Louis, Missouri, 2018) A 5-year-old looking for candy found a holstered pistol instead, then fatally shot his 7-year-old brother, who was playing video games, thinking it was a toy.
 The father had a concealed carry permit for the firearm.

 ALL CONTENT COPYRIGHT (c) 2019 WAYNE B. NORRIS.
 ALL RIGHTS RESERVED.
 ALL COPYRIGHTED ITEMS MAY BE REPRODUCED, AS LONG AS THE ORIGINAL SOURCE IS MENTIONED, THE COPYRIGHT DATA IS ATTACHED, A LINK IS PROVIDED TO THE PAGE FROM WHICH THE MATERIAL IS COPIED, AND THE COPIER PLACES NO RESTRICTIONS ON FURTHER USE OF THE COPYRIGHTED MATERIAL.
 IN CASE OF QUESTIONS, CONTACT THE AUTHOR AT THE LINKS PROVIDED.